 In most states, public insurance adjusters are licensed and regulated.
 To find a reputable public adjuster, contact the National Association of Public Insurance Adjusters for a list of adjusters in your state.
 Also, call your state insurance department to check out an adjuster's qualifications (or the insurance department in the state where an adjuster is from).

 The Insurance Information Institute suggests asking your insurance agent, your lawyer, your friends and your co-workers for names of public adjusters they would recommend.

-Can I cancel my contract with a public insurance adjuster?
+Can I cancel a contract with a public adjuster?

 In most cases, you can cancel a contract with a public adjuster; the agreement should spell out the adjuster's fees.
 However, the amount of time you have to cancel a contract varies by state.
 In Maryland and New York, for example, you can cancel a contract with a public adjuster within three business days of it being signed.

 Experts advise you to contact your state insurance department if you have a complaint about your adjuster.
 The National Association of Insurance Commissioners website lists contact information for every state insurance department.